-“I’m Will March and my head wife is Ann, also known as Happy Fawn.”
-He points to her and she waves at the boy.
+“I’m Will March and my head wife is Ann, also called Happy Fawn.”
+He points to her and she waves.
 “Where can I get a lot of washing done?”

 The boy smiles, “That’s what my ma does for a living.
 She’s good and Miss Hattie recommends her to all of her lodgers.”

 Turning to his wives Will says, “I need a bundle of all our clothes that need washing and another bundle of all the clothes from the dead.
 I’ll take them down to get that done.
 You’ve all got too much to do to worry about that right now.”
 They nod yes and Ann details the others to go get the clothes once they finish eating.
 “I’ve a noon meeting and I’ll be back after that to eat.
 Then I want to go out and I’ll take two of the wagons with me, so please have two emptied for me.”
 Ann nods again.
 Then a general talk starts up about last night’s events and Ginny.
 When he’s ready to go Will adds, “Also organise with Miss Hattie for us all to have hot baths this afternoon or tonight.”
 All of the ladies smile at the request.

 In a few minutes Will is carrying a big bundle of clothes in his right hand while Toby has a large bundle in each hand and is leading the way to his mother’s wash house behind her house a couple of streets away.
 While they walk Will asks about his mother’s charges and how much he thinks this will cost to do.
 Will is told five or six dollars, maybe seven.